PeterdQuinn/peterdQuinn/README.md

 ## I'm a father, educator , and full stack web developer!
 -  📚      I’m currently know DAPPS,DeFI,NFTs and the creating of crypto currency tokens.
 -  💱      I’m currently know languages for smart contracts and protocols for blockchains.
--  🖥️      I’m looking to start my career as a web developer.
+-  🖥️      I love developing crypto currency applications.
 -  💲       2022 Goals: Become more proficient in web design as well as adding to blockchain and creating Nfts.
 -  🏫      About me: I am involved in the Sol community.
-I love crypto,nfts, and blockchain technologies.
+I love crypto, nfts, and blockchain technologies.
--  ✔️      I am know how to mint nfts on the Sol blockchain.
+-  ✔️      I love developing blockchain applications.